Disunuh (709 Śaka)

 Bibliography

 First edited and informally published by Goenawan Sambodo.
-The text, re-edited here by Arlo Griffiths from photogrammetry made in 2023 by Adeline Levivier, was published with Indonesian translation in Titi Surti Nastiti et al. 2024.
+The text, re-edited here by Arlo Griffiths from photogrammetry made in 2023 by Adeline Levivier, was initially published with Indonesian translation in Titi Surti Nastiti et al. 2024, upon which publication we are now (2025) able to make some corrections.

 Primary